Contra Costa Times Lisa Vorderbrueggen column [Contra Costa Times]

 County unions are demanding more generous benefits, and relaxed work rules for their prospective new members, and they hold a powerful card.

 If the two sides cannot reach a deal very soon, the state will likely take its call center contract offer elsewhere.
-The state wants the center leased, equipped, staffed, tested and operational by July 1 and ready for open enrollment on Oct.
-1.
+The state wants the center leased, equipped, staffed, tested and operational by

 The state is paying 100 percent of the call center costs for three years, but it isn't a blank check.
 The unions want the county to pay 80 percent of the newcomers' health insurance premiums and let employees set their own work hours.

 Both run counter to the county's practices and the state may not pay.

 Through negotiations, supervisors capped several years ago county contributions to employees' and retirees' premiums at 2011 levels, which shifted all subsequent cost increases onto workers.

 Reverting to a percentage split -- 80 percent county, 20 percent employee -- would drive expenses and its unfunded retiree medical care liability back up.